awsdocs/amazon-athena-user-guide/doc_source/ctas-insert-into-etl.md

    WHERE cast(substr("date",1,4) AS bigint) = 2020
    ```
 **Note**
 The INSERT INTO statement supports writing a maximum of 100 partitions to the destination table\.
 However, to add more than 100 partitions, you can run multiple INSERT INTO statements\.
-For more information, see [Using CTAS and INSERT INTO to Create a Table with More Than 100 Partitions](ctas-insert-into.md)\.
+For more information, see [Using CTAS and INSERT INTO to create a table with more than 100 partitions](ctas-insert-into.md)\.

-## Step 4: Measure Performance and Cost Differences<a name="ctas-insert-into-etl-step-4-measure-performance-and-cost-differences"></a>
+## Step 4: Measure performance and cost differences<a name="ctas-insert-into-etl-step-4-measure-performance-and-cost-differences"></a>

 After you transform the data, you can measure the performance gains and cost savings by running the same queries on the new and old tables and comparing the results\.